BIRCH BAY ADOPT-A-BLOCK

 This collaborative effort between the Birch Bay Watershed & Aquatic Resources Management (BBWARM) District and the Whatcom Conservation District is designed to give concerned citizens and environmental stewards an opportunity to improve their community through beach clean-ups, education & outreach, stormwater monitoring, habitat restoration, water quality improvements, and more.

-Watershed Watcher volunteers will be trained to monitor conditions and report problems associated with poor drainage, inadequate infrastructure, maintenance needs, pollution, illegal dumping, and/or indicators of bluff failure.
+Watershed Watcher volunteers are trained to monitor conditions and report problems associated with poor drainage, inadequate infrastructure, maintenance needs, pollution, illegal dumping, and/or indicators of bluff failure.
 Proactive monitoring will help us identify:

 1. Maintenance needs (i.e. cleaning out ditches/catch basins)